 - Ensure that you are not missing a vital part of the connection process.

-- Go to Settings – Bluetooth and ensure nothing needs changing
+- Go to Settings and Bluetooth and ensure nothing needs changing.

-- Go into Settings – Bluetooth delete all prior pairings and try setting them up again from scratch.
+- Go into Settings, then Bluetooth, and delete all prior pairings to start over from scratch.

-- When it comes to issues with multiple device connection, only a future update will be able to address this problem.
+- When it comes to issues with multiple device connections, only a future update will address this problem.

 Some users have found that apps tend to crash a few seconds after opening them.
-This problem seems to be particularly prevalent with Whatsapp, but users have come across this with other apps as well.
+This problem seems to be particularly prevalent with WhatsApp, but users have come across this with other apps.

-- You can also try clearing the app cache.
-To do so, go to Settings – Application Manager, find the app you are looking for and tap on it.
+It may help to clear the cache as well.
+To do so, go to Settings and Application Manager, find the app you are looking for and tap on it.
 Tap on “Storage” and then tap on “Clear Cache.”
-Further, you can clear all cached data by going to Settings – Storage, tap on “Internal Storage,” then “Cached Data,” and tap Clear.
+Further, you can clear all cached data by going to Settings, then Storage, tap on “Internal Storage,” then “Cached Data,” and tap Clear.

-- If clearing the app cache doesn’t work and if the app remains unusable, your only option may be to uninstall the app and wait for it to get updated.
+If clearing the app cache doesn’t work and remains unusable, your only option may be to uninstall the app and wait for it to get updated.

-- Some versions of the LG G6 in certain markets come with an app called “Hi Security.”
-For some users, clearing the cache of that app has done the trick and the alert has gone away.
-You can find the steps on how to clear the app cache in problem #7 above.
+Some versions of the LG G6 in certain markets come with an app called “Hi Security.”
+For some users, clearing the cache of that app has done the trick, and the alert has gone away.
+You can find the steps to clear the app cache in the app crashing LG G6 problem above.

-Guides – soft reset, hard reset, boot into Safe Mode, hardware control mode
+How to soft reset, hard reset, boot into Safe Mode, or hardware control mode

 - Turn the device off.

-- Press and hold the power button and the volume down key simultaneously, and when the LG logo is displayed, release only the power button, and then immediately press the power button again, and wait till the factory reset menu comes up.
+- Press and hold the power button and the volume down key simultaneously.
+When the LG logo is displayed, release only the power button, immediately press the power button again, and wait until the factory reset menu comes up.

 Booting into Safe Mode

 - Turn off the phone and restart it.
 When the LG logo appears, press and hold the volume down key until you see the home screen, which should take it into Safe Mode.